sympower/sympower-composite-actions/README.md

 **Required** inputs for this GitHub actions:
 * `secrets` - JSON string of the GitHub secrets.

-**Optional** inputs for this GitHub actions:
-* `suppressionsFile` - Local .xml file to list vulnerabilities to be ignored/suppressed.

 Example of usage:
 ```yaml
 jobs: